FRIEDparrot/fish-segmentation/README.md

 >  since the first model decrease mask resolution, so the mask is not very accurate:

+training platform : RTX4060 8GB VRAM + cu126

 ![batch0_sample0.png](Fish_Pretrain/img/batch0_sample0.png)

 Since this is not a model for very high accuracy training task, I didn't evaluate its accuracy very in detail.

-Actually, the classification performance of first model is really bad at classification, segmentation and bounding box prediction.
+Actually, the classification performance of first model is terrible at classification ($\text{Accuracy} \approx 65\% \sim 79.33\% (714/900)$), segmentation and bounding box prediction.

 (Even if the result looks reasonable, Actually the classification accuracy is only 63% on random set, but you can modify the loss weight of classification for better result).

 ### Example of Second model

+training platform : RTX4090 + 48GB VRAM + cu128